Website Manager

 I thought AYSO was just recreation soccer?

 The most well-known product AYSO offers is Core soccer (recreation/grassroots), but AYSO offers many soccer programs that cover all levels and skills, from recreation up to the most elite youth soccer level, ECNL.
-The top AYSO EXTRA™ teams play at a Flight 1 or 2 level, although the EXTRA program does not officially use these classifications.
+The top AYSO EXTRA™ teams typically play at a Flight 1 or 2 level..

 No!
 AYSO United is the newest National Club Program of AYSO.
-While our teams have been called "Long Beach United" for many years, we are not part of the AYSO United network.
-Many of our teams compete against them in the Spring and in scrimmages throughout the year, but we do not play in the CalSouth or SoCal soccer leagues.
+While our Region 114 teams have been called "Long Beach United" for many years, we are not part of the AYSO United network, and thus we are NOT the same "ASYO United".
+In the Fall we do not play in the same club circuits (CalSouth / SoCal) as AYSO United.
+We play in the AYSO EXTRA SCEDSL circuit.

 Our Region 114 Long Beach United program is a less expensive alternative to traditional club soccer, with smaller team sizes that guarantee at least 50% playing time.
 Long Beach United teams have the freedom to play against club teams in the Spring, or participate in any club tournament throughout the season. in the Fall season, Long Beach United teams participate in the AYSO EXTRA™ gaming circuit.

 Both AYSO EXTRA™ and Club are competitive soccer programs targeting players that have a stronger desire and ability to play soccer.
-However, EXTRA™ focuses on the development of players in a competitive (but not a cut-throat) environment.
+However, EXTRA™ focuses on the development of players in a competitive (but not cut-throat) environment.
 Because this is still AYSO, players are guaranteed to play at least 50% of the game.
-Unlike club teams, whose coaches earn more money every time they pack another player on their team, Long Beach United teams have a cap so that no player plays less than half a game (or usually 3/4 of a game for most players).
+Unlike club teams, whose incentive is to carry large rosters, Long Beach United teams have a cap so that no player plays less than half a game (or usually 3/4 of a game for most players).
 Why spend $2,000 or more each year having your player play eight minutes each game?

 In addition, all Long Beach United teams practice with a professional, licensed coach through our partnership with First Touch Soccer.

 Our coaches are not paid.
 Our administrators are not paid.
-There is no incentive to grow more, watered-down teams, or pack as many kids as possible on a team.
-Fewer teams and fewer players that means better quality and more playing time -- and more development -- for all.
+There is no incentive to create more, watered-down teams, or to pack as many kids as possible on a team.
+Fewer teams and fewer players means more touches, more playing time -- and more development -- for all.

-Believe it or not, it is harder to get on a Long Beach United team than a club team.
-Clubs will form as many teams as their space will allow-- this is how they make money.
-In Long Beach United program, we have one or at most two teams at that age division.
-This allows for our teams to play at a higher level, Flight 1 typically, but also means there are fewer roster spots.
+It is harder to get on a Long Beach United team than a club team.
+Clubs will form as many teams as their space will allow (this is how they make money).
+In the Long Beach United program, we have one or at most two teams at that age division.
+This allows for our teams to play at a higher level, Flight 1 or 2 typically, but also means there are fewer roster spots.
 It is common for a player to not make it on a Long Beach United team, but then find a home on a lower flight club team.

 Thanks to more playing time on the pitch and licensed coaching with our partners from First Touch Soccer, Long Beach United players in Region 114 receive as much -- or more -- development than many club soccer teams, without the substantial increase in cost, time commitment, and travel that is typically required of club soccer.
 The proof is in the success of our Long Beach United teams against other Regions, and against club teams in tournaments.